revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-107. How will you add a new user to the cluster?
+107.How will you add a new user to the cluster?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-To create the HDFS home directory [i.e.. /user/] on edge node.
+To create the HDFS home directory [i.e../user/] on edge node.

 </details>
 </blockquote>

 ---

-108. What is the advantage of speculative execution?
+108.What is the advantage of speculative execution?
 Under what situations, Speculative Execution might not be beneficial?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

 It will reduce the job execution time; however, the clustering efficiency is affected due to duplicate tasks.

 </details>
 </blockquote>

 ---

-109. How Serialization used in Hadoop?
+109.How Serialization used in Hadoop?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)